vleong2332/instagram-search/README.md

 - Add animation for status and error messages
 - Add more contents when user scrolls down to the bottom
 - Add informative overlay when user hovers over an image
+- Possibly implement $location and $routeProvider for sharing URL